Matios/java-duck-course/README.md

-this is a repository for keepeing track of work done for the java Duck Coursera class.
+This is a repository for keepeing track of work done for the Java Duke Coursera class.